 Human communication incorporates plenty of social cues – from facial expressions to body language.
 Detecting and reacting to such cues comes naturally to us humans.
-For example, we can get a good idea of how our fellow humans are feeling just by looking at their face or listening to their voice.
+For example, we can get a good idea of how our fellow humans are feeling just by looking at their faces or listening to their voices.

 On the other hand, grasping such information is quite a challenge for machines.
 However, combining smart computer vision- and machine learning-based algorithms can help turn robots into decent interlocutors.

 Humans use eye contact to initiate and control communication.
 Looking at someone’s eyes as they speak indicates that they have our attention and keeps the parties engaged.

 Face tracking technology can help robots achieve a similar effect.
 Once a human face is detected, the robot can move its eyes accordingly or even approach that person in order to initiate and maintain eye contact.
 Such behavior helps grab people’s attention, making it easier for the robot to initiate interaction.

 Another step towards a more natural human-robot interaction can be achieved with gaze tracking.
 By knowing where the human is looking at, the robot can detect whether they have established eye contact.
 It can then use that information to start the conversation at the right time, greet the human with a friendly smile, and more.